 There have been lots of cases in the media recently about information posted on the internet which the individual has later regretted.
-An example of this was in April 2013, when the UK's first youth police commissioner was forced to quit her job.
+An example of this was when the UK's first youth police commissioner was forced to guit her job.